Representing and investing in people of color

 - Since 2014, the Library to Business program has expanded its one-on-one support to branches in the most underserved parts of the city.
 It partners with a wide range of organizations to offer innovative services, often at community sites, such as a workshop series in Spanish that helps participants become government contractors.

 - In recent years, we’ve added or expanded our world language collections for children, young adults and adults at several branches, as well as enabling an increase in world language e-books and e-audiobooks.
-We’ve created OverDrive lists of Black Lives Matters titles as well A Toolkit for Anti-racism Allies, and closely monitor demand of titles to make sure we’re meeting community needs for this work.
+We’ve created OverDrive lists of Black Lives Matters titles as well as A Toolkit for Anti-racism Allies, and closely monitor the demand of titles to make sure we’re meeting community needs for this work.